finalv2/cwp-decap-test/strategies/use-court-hearings-as-checkpoints-for-kin-engagement.md

 ## This strategy in action

-**Ohio** uses a “Quality Hearing Toolkit” to facilitate discussions between judges and agency staff about what has been done to identify relatives and explore kinship care options.
+**Ohio** uses a [Quality Hearing Toolkit](https://www.supremecourt.ohio.gov/JCS/CFC/resources/QualityHearingToolkit.pdf) to facilitate discussions between judges and agency staff about what has been done to identify relatives and explore kinship care options.

 **Oregon** court reports include the questions: